sourcebots/sbot/docs/source/kit/power-board.rst

 robot code is started and can also be turned on or off from your code.

-There are two 5V connectors that can be used to connect low-current devices that take 5V inputs, such as the Raspberry Pi and the servo shield.
+There are two 5V connectors that can be used to connect low-current devices that take 5V inputs, such as the Raspberry Pi.

 There is also a Micro USB B connector which should be used to connect the Raspberry Pi for control of the power board.